 3. Pediococcus acidilactici

 Undigested food can rot in your gut; Pediococcus acidilactici helps put a stop to it.
-One study found that it also helps keep harmful organisms from damaging the gut environment.
+It also helps keep harmful organisms from damaging the gut environment.

 4. Bifidobacterium breve

 Bifidobacterium breve is essential for colon health, especially if you’ve taken antibiotics.
-Studies have found that many digestive concerns coincide with low levels of B. breve.
+Many digestive concerns coincide with low levels of B. breve.

 5. Bifidobacterium infantis